 The following guides can help you navigate the Catalogs and their features:

 Catalog User Guide

-The Graduate Catalog is an official publication of UA Little Rock published annually by the Office of the Provost in conjunction with the Office of Records and Registration.
+The Undergraduate Catalog is an official publication of UA Little Rock published annually by the Office of the Provost in conjunction with the Office of Records and Registration.

-Curriculum and policy revision is regulated by the Undergraduate Council, Graduate Council, and Council on Core Curriculum and Policies of the Faculty Senate in conjunction with the Office of the Provost while adhering to rules and regulations of applicable accreditation organizations.
+Curriculum and policy revision is regulated by the Undergraduate Council, Graduate Council, and Council on Core Curriculum and Policies of the Faculty Senate in conjunction with the Office of the Provost while adhering to the rules and regulations of applicable institutional or regional accreditation organizations.

 The online version of the catalog is a snapshot of the printed version also updated annually or when substantive mistakes are identified.

 Please note: The printed version is a replica of the Adobe PDF version available online and is used to determine graduation requirements.

 Copies of previous catalogs (Archived Versions) may be found on the catalog archive website and hard copies of every year are kept in the Office of Records and Registration.